fiatjaf/awesome-loginless/README.md

 ## Web pages
 * [Itty Bitty](https://about.bitty.site) - Create websites contained entirely on their URLs, share as QR code, tweets etc.
 * [write.as](https://write.as/) - Minimalist, privacy-focused, writing and publishing platform.
-* [IPFessay](https://ipfs.eternum.io/ipfs/QmVvSSp4kf2JztYA56NxDLorr7NnQ6SGQTkyFKpr1gGQ4N/) - Write in Markdown, publish to [IPFS](https://ipfs.io/) (doesn't pin the content for you, so it's only available for a while, but you can always use something like [piln](https://piln.xyz/)).

 ## Development Tools
 * [serveo](http://serveo.net/) - Get a public URL for a program running on localhost, no installation needed, uses ssh.